 Insert a scale bar

-When a scale bar is added to the page, it will be automatically associated with the default map frame.
-If there isn't a map frame on the page, the map frame will default to <None>.
-This property is not final, though, and can be modified anytime after the scale bar is inserted.
+When a scale bar is added to the page, it is automatically associated with the default map frame.
+If there isn't a map frame on the page, the map frame defaults to <None>.
+This property is not final and can be modified anytime after the scale bar is inserted.